mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 Django includes some tools
 to get a project started quickly which we can use.
-We'll run a single command
+We’ll run a single command
 to get it going.

 ```bash